Evidence-Based Reasoning / 6 min read

 The Problem

 Charts appear in state tests, textbooks, news, science labs, social studies sources, and everyday digital life.
-But students are often expected to interpret them without being taught chart reading as its own literacy skill.
+But students are often expected to interpret them before they have practiced judging what the evidence actually supports.

-Chart-Ed gives educators a shared standard, practical tools, and classroom resources for teaching students to notice accurately, interpret carefully, and reason responsibly from evidence.
+Chart-Ed turns that classroom problem into practical instructional products, chart tools, and teacher guidance for helping students notice accurately, interpret carefully, and reason responsibly from evidence.

 Classroom Resources